 - News and Events for Current Engineering Students

-- Diversity Board meetings (email Gian Bruno to learn when the next meeting is scheduled)
+- Diversity Board meetings (email the Academic Services Manager to learn when the next meeting is scheduled)

 College of Engineering Diversity Page